omnilaboratory/obd/docs/gui-account-channel.md

 Open another browser window, open index.html, and signup another user to get his `nodeAddress` and `userPeerId`.
 In this tutorial, this second window belongs to user Bob.

-Switch back to Alice's window, we shall input Bob's `nodeAddress` and `userPeerId` to build connection with Bob.
+Switch back to Alice's window, we shall input Bob's `nodeAddress` to build connection with Bob's obd node.

 <p align="center">
   <img width="750" alt="connectNode" src="assets/connectNode.png">